 Gruene Hall - Gruene, Texas

 Widely considered the oldest dancehall in Texas, Gruene Hall is also the best.
-Top artists from Texas and around the world perform at this rustic dancehall on a daily basis.
+Top artists from Texas and around the world perform at this rustic dancehall daily.

-The video below will give you a good sense of what a Saturday night show is like at Gruene Hall.
+The video below will give you a good sense of a Saturday night show at Gruene Hall.

 1281 Gruene Rd, New Braunfels, TX 78130